Français

 We look forward to welcoming you to Ottawa very soon!

-We are pleased to announce that conference registration for the 2026 PLEAC Conference is now open!
+Conference registration for the 2026 PLEAC Conference is now closed!

 The conference will take place in Ottawa, Ontario, on February 18 and 19, 2026, at the Westin Ottawa, with an additional half-day for providers of public legal education and information on February 20 at the University of Ottawa, Learning Crossroads.